algosup/2024-2025-project-4-web-fpga-team-3/Documents/TechnicalSpecifications/TechnicalSpecifications.md

 ```

 The visualization will be designed to be user-friendly, interactive, and informative, providing a clear and intuitive representation of the FPGA structure and signal propagation, as you might see in the mockup share in the [Functional Specifications](../FunctionalSpecifications/FunctionalSpecifications.md).

+#### Signal Propagation Simulation

+Signal propagation simulation will be implemented using a time-based animation that shows how signals travel through the FPGA structure over time.
+The simulation will be controlled by the user, who can go backward, forward, pause, or step through the simulation to observe signal propagation at different stages.

+The simulation will be based on the delays extracted from the `.sdf` file, with each signal connection taking a certain amount of time to propagate from one cell to another.
+The front-end will update the visualization in real-time as the simulation progresses, highlighting signal paths, showing signal values, and providing feedback to the user about the state of the FPGA design.

 ## Risks and mitigation strategies